Notes on Cumbria Councty Council’s (CCC) October 2,2020 Meeting. Application 4/17/9007 – West Cumbria Mining (WCM) – Woodhouse Colliery

-While disappointing, it was well chaired virtually by Geoff Cook and Paul Haggin did a good job, overall, in outlining different viewpoints on complex information.
+While disappointing, the meeting was well chaired virtually by Geoff Cook and Paul Haggin did a good job, overall, in outlining different viewpoints on complex information.
 There were also public presentations from experts, locals and officials.

-The question of the need for steel was not in despute by either side, on the whole.
-But, I was concerned that Councillors didn’t give more consideration to weighing up the project against new types of green jobs, decarbonising steel business models and the timelines of the scaleability of these greener technologies, processes and industrial innovations.
+The question of the need for steel was not in dispute by either side, on the whole.
+But, I was concerned that councillors didn’t give more consideration to weighing up the project against new types of green jobs, decarbonising steel business models and the timelines of the scaleability of these greener technologies, processes and industrial innovations.
 For now and for future generations.
-(See some details in my ‘Charlie’ post)
+(See some info in ‘Charlie’ post)

-Perhaps telling, was that very few Councillors mentioned low carbon anything – never mind the vital importance of a low carbon future, nor the exciting opportunity of Cumbria taking the lead in showing the way.
-Plus, the bonanza bonus of thousands of new green jobs – which are already happening.
+Perhaps telling was that very few councillors mentioned low carbon anything.
+Never mind the vital importance of Net Zero, nor the exciting opportunity of Cumbria taking the lead in showing the way.
+Plus, the bonanza bonus of thousands of new green jobs – which are already happening across the UK.

 So why then did the Council think they had to choose 500 (or so) dirty jobs over no jobs at all?